opentrack/opentrack/README.md

 **opentrack** allows for output shaping, filtering, the codebase builds on on Microsoft Windows, Apple OSX, and GNU/Linux.

-Don't be afraid to submit an issue/feature request if the need arises.
+Don't be afraid to submit an issue/feature request if need arises.

 ***